 I am fascinated by cities.
 Visiting a new city excites and inspires me and gets all my senses firing.
 Of course a tropical holiday is *dreamy*, but a holiday spent in a new city has the capacity to get under your skin, to give you new ideas and to get your creativity flowing.

 I visited Melbourne over December and fell head-over-heels in love with the city.
 It’s basically the benchmark for city exploration.
 It’s modern, beautiful, well maintained, diverse and pretty much heaven for anyone with an appetite.
+It really is not a surprise people love to settle here.
+Newcomers would certainly be wise to check out Just Melbourne on arrival to this magical city.
 The city centre is easy to get around and relatively small, while each suburb has it’s own catalogue of great restaurants, bars and coffee shops.
 It’s flooded with faces and languages from all over the world; the flavours reflected on the plates of the thousands of restaurants that tempt passers by with their smells.

 Australia isn’t exactly the easiest place for South Africans to visit.
 Flights are expensive, it’s extremely far if you can’t get a seat on a direct flight, the visas are pricey and with the Rand/Aus Dollar exchange rate looking bleaker than ever, Melbourne is likely to break the bank.
 Think R120 for a beer, at least R45 for a coffee (peaking at R80) and around R300 for breakfast.
 We just made a point not to convert and to enjoy the holiday without clutching our purse strings and you know, not doing anything.